 It’s easy to gush over baby clothes.
-Whether you’re stocking up on sustainable second-hand outfits or have your sights set on buying new, knowing how to clean baby clothes is something you can learn before bringing your baby home.
+Whether you’re stocking up on sustainable second-hand outfits or have your sights set on buying new, knowing how to clean baby clothes is something you can learn before bringing your baby home. all® shares some tips on how to wash clothes for your baby and prep your laundry routine for the little one.

 While you may not always feel inclined to wash before you wear when you’re shopping for yourself, baby clothes should be treated a little differently before first use.
 It’s a good idea to pre-wash newly purchased baby clothes because they may have been treated with things like flame retardants, have excess dye, etc. For hand-me-down baby clothes, pre-washing just helps ensure the clothes are clean for their newest wearer.
 Old or new, always start the laundry process by checking the item’s laundry care symbols.